mwgabby-li/Mab/ReadMe.md

 number 128 in base 10, and `200 b8` is 128 in base 8. `80 b16` is the same number in
 hexidecimal.

-Note that a single space between the number and the base indicator is required.\
+Note that a single space between the number and the base indicator is required.

-`b` is meant to suggest the word 'base.'
+As noted earlier, `b` is meant to suggest the word 'base.'

 In base 36—the maximum supported—128 would be `3k b36`.